Written by Carcassbomb

 A solid name combining the ideas of violent holy crusades and pure human sadism, Crusadist are a Chicago based death metal band with a helping of thrash influence.
 Their debut LP The Unholy Grail is generally a modern style of death metal but with the old school thrash metal hooks.
 It’s here that people may divide, depending on how they feel about thrash metal in general, personally I find it to be a stagnant genre that brings a lot of repetition to this album.
 Others may say it brings more groove to the album.
 In reality, it’s likely to be somewhere in between with the solid mixing and recording evening it all out.
 It’s an interesting album either way and a hearty independent release, check out the new lyric video for the track “For Blood And Conquest” below.
 The Unholy Grail drops on black friday 2019 (29th November).

-This is a thematic album that matches the theme of their band name, and they even write song titles sharing these themes.
-As a band and in the sound however they don’t seem to embody this theme in the way Amon Amarth or someone does.
+This is a thematic album that matches the premise of their band name, and they even write song titles sharing these concepts.
+As a band and in the sound however they don’t seem to embody this theme in the way Amon Amarth or other battle metal type bands do.
 I’m not seeing Crusader outfits and I’m not hearing any flavor audio or samples to help create a thematically appropriate atmosphere.
 This in combination with the long track length padded with thrash metal, doesn’t do a whole lot for me.
 I can think of a bunch of people for whom it would though, I really can.
-It’s a serious piece of music if you ignore the promise of the theme and are on the market for some palatable death metal.
 Cool metalhead Dads should probably just go ahead and pre-order this one.

 The high point really is the mixing and general production quality, the team on that are clearly seasoned professionals and have salvaged so much from this album.
 It’s a super clean listen.
 The people behind this aspect of the album are as follows; Belle City Sound producer/engineer Chris Djuricic (Origin, Jungle Rot, November’s Doom, Gorgasm, Against The Plagues).
 Mixing and Mastering by Jeramie Kling (The Absence, Venom Inc.) and Taylor Nordberg (The Absence, Soilwork) of Smoke and Mirrors Productions.
 They’ve done well to really bring everything forward and make it sheen, particularly the heavy metal toned guitar solos.
 Even thrash filler or predictable transitions become highly listenable.